CoderPush/Stepper/README.md

 Stepper is using [CodeMagic](https://flutterci.com/), a tool supports Flutter applications continuous integration and delivery, to automate releasing process, both for Android and iOS platforms.

-If you want to set up your own workflow for automating release process, please refer to this documentation for more info: https://docs.codemagic.io/flutter-configuration/flutter-projects/
+If you want to set up your own workflow for automating release process, please refer to this documentation for more info: https://docs.codemagic.io/flutter-configuration/flutter-projects/.
+In this document, there are instructions on how to setup workflow for building Android app bundles and iOS ipa (providing code signing), so that CodeMagic will auto-trigger a workflow and release your new app version to Google Play/App store.

-Current for Stepper, when release a new version of the app, please follow these steps:

-- In pubspec.yaml file, increase the `version` number, both `versionName` and `versionCode`:

-  For example: current `version` is "1.0.0+1" --> new release `version` is "1.0.1+2" --> next release will be "1.0.2+3"

-- Merge new change to "main" branch

-- Merge "main" branch to "prod" branch, this will trigger auto-deployment workflow in Codemagic

-- Login to Codemagic with email stepper@coderpush.com and wait for newly-triggered workflow to finish

-- **For Android**:
-  + check in google play console new release version has been published

-+ **For iOS**:
-  + create new release
-  + choose the new app version which has been published by Codemagic
-  + fill in other information (release note, etc) then submit

 ## **CMS tool with ROWY**